maxhatchlearn/max-assessment-stories/max_assessment_stories.md

 Ruby Monk style assessments/problems will need to have markdown that preceeds and follows the assessment.

-At this point I am assuming that the assessment will be json based, and refer to the markdown files in a folder or same folder.
+At this point I am assuming that the assessment will be json based, and refer to the markdown, ruby, javascript files in a folder or same folder.

 ![](ruby_monk01.png)